The Young and the Restless: History

 On September 21, 2016, Daytime Confidential reported that after ten years since leaving the soap, Alden had been re-hired to be a story consultant under Sussman's regime.
 Sussman's tenure as head writer began taping on October 20, 2016, and began airing on December 7, 2016.
 On June 20, 2017, CBS announced its decision to renew the serial for three years.
 On July 31, 2017, it was announced that both Alden and Sussman would retire from their positions; Young was named as Sussman's successor as head writer.
 Sussman last aired as head writer on October 24, 2017.
 Young's tenure as head writer aired on October 25, 2017.
 In December 2018, Young announced his decision to leave the serial, citing that it was a "good time to move on", and cited his desire to pursue his own project.
 Anthony Morina was announced as executive producer, while Griffith was named co-executive producer and head writer.

 On January 30, 2020, CBS announced it had renewed the serial through 2024.
 In a statement, CBS Entertainment president Kelly Kahl stated: "It's a remarkable achievement and a testament to the extraordinary cast, gifted writers, talented producers and supremely passionate fans, as well as our tremendous partnership with [Y&R studio] Sony Pictures Television."

 On March 20, 2020, after 32 years and over 1,500 consecutive weeks, The Young and the Restless was no longer the number-one soap opera in the United States, having been dethroned by The Bold and the Beautiful, which took 33 years since its 1987 debut to attain that position.
 The Young and the Restless then reclaimed the number-one spot the following week.
 On April 20, 2020, CBS announced plans to begin airing a week of vintage episodes, following the soap's shutdown, due to the COVID-19 pandemic; production on the soap would resume in the summer of 2020.
 On December 1 of the same year, the serial aired its 12,000th episode.
 On August 19, 2021, it was reported that actress Briana Thomas had filed a lawsuit against Sony Pictures Television and CBS Studios, alleging sexual harassment on the set from showrunner Tony Morina.

-On September 29, 2022, a day before the premiere of The Young and the Restless’ 50th Season, the show announced that they would be producing showcasts, an audio form of the show’s episodes.
+On September 29, 2022, a day before the premiere of The Young and the Restless’ 50th season, the show announced that they would be producing showcasts, an audio form of the show’s episodes.
 Episodes of the showcast will be available on Apple Podcasts, Spotify, Google Podcasts, and Stitcher.

+On October 9, 2024, it was announced Scott would return to the soap as a senior producer.
+The serial aired its 13,000th episode on November 13 of the same year.
+In September 2025, it was announced long-time director Sally McDonald had been promoted to co-executive producer alongside Griffith.